raystack/dagger/docs/advance/post_processor.md

 Currently, we are supporting four external sources as part of this.

 #### Elasticsearch
-This enables you to enrich the input streams with any information present in some remote [Elasticsearch](https://www.elastic.co/).
+This enables you to enrich the input streams with any information present in any remote [Elasticsearch](https://www.elastic.co/).
 For example let's say you have payment transaction logs in input stream but user profile information in Elasticsearch, then you can use this post processor to get the profile information in each record.

 ##### Configuration